evryfs/asyncapi-generator/README.md

 Native Protobuf generation writes `.proto` artifacts to the configured resource output directory.
 When the `.proto` content declares a `package`, that package is used as the output path.
 For example, `package com.example.protobuf;` is written under `com/example/protobuf`.

-Spring Kafka client generation supports native Avro message payloads by referencing the generated Avro Java type from the Avro schema namespace.
-If native Avro artifacts are not generated in the same execution, the referenced Avro classes must already be available to the consuming project.
+Spring Kafka client generation supports native Avro and native Protobuf message payloads by referencing their generated Java types.
+If native Avro or Protobuf artifacts are not generated in the same execution, the referenced classes must already be available to the consuming project.

 ## Features supported